History of film technology: Additive process

 Kinemacolor projectors were installed in some 300 cinemas in Britain, and 54 dramatic films were produced.
 Four dramatic short films were made in Kinemacolor in the US in 1912–1913, and one in Japan in 1914.
+Kinemacolor was popular with members of the British royal family, and both Emperor Taishō and Pope Pius X saw Kinemacolor films in 1913.
 However, the company was not a success, partly due to the expense of installing the special Kinemacolor projectors.

 A variant method was promoted by William Friese-Greene.
 He called his additive color system "Biocolour".
 It differed from Kinemacolor only in that the need for a filter-equipped projector was eliminated by staining alternate frames of the film itself with red and green dyes.
 An ordinary projector could therefore be used, if it would bear being cranked at a sufficient rate.
 Like Kinemacolor, Biocolour suffered from noticeable color flicker and from red and green fringing when the subject was in rapid motion.

-In 1913, French film entrepreneur and inventor Léon Gaumont unveiled Chronochrome, a full-color additive system.
+In 1912, French film entrepreneur and inventor Léon Gaumont unveiled Chronochrome, a full-color additive system.
 The camera used three lenses with color filters to photograph red, green and blue color components simultaneously on consecutive frames of one strip of 35 mm black-and-white film.
 The projector had a corresponding triad of lenses.
 To reduce the strain imposed on the film as the mechanism in each device pulled it down three frames at a time, frame height was reduced from the usual four film perforations to three, resulting in a widescreen image format identical with the modern 16:9 aspect ratio.

 Chronochrome's color quality was impressive, as surviving specimens attest, and because the three frames were exposed and projected simultaneously, Kinemacolor's color bombardment and color fringes around moving objects were avoided.
 However, because the camera's three lenses could not all photograph the scene from exactly the same viewpoint, subjects that were too near the camera would exhibit color fringes if the registration of the three projected images was optimized for the background of the scene, and vice versa.
 A method of notching the prints to trigger automatic adjustment of the projection optics was invented, but expert supervision of the presentation was still a requisite.
 Light loss due to the color filters and the constrained dimensions of the projection lenses resulted in an image that was too dim for showing in a large auditorium unless a highly reflective metalized screen or rear-projection onto a translucent screen was used, and either solution created a "hot spot" that made the views from the side sections of the auditorium very unsatisfactory.
 The films were seldom screened outside of Gaumont's own cinemas and the system soon fell into disuse.